dhbaird/easywsclient/README.md

     // Factory method to create a WebSocket: static pointer from_url(std::string url);
+    // Factory method to create a dummy WebSocket (all operations are noop): static pointer create_dummy();

     // Function to perform actual network send()/recv() I/O:
     void poll();